Labor Unions Routed (Mostly) …but not everywhere, as unions see some glimmers of hope for better days

 To put the House of Representatives election in perspective, keep in mind that Democrats held 292 seats after the 1976 election.
 Since then, they have lost almost 36 percent of their seats.
 In addition, labor-backed Democrats lost races for governor in such historically union-friendly states as Illinois, Maryland, Massachusetts, Michigan, and Ohio.
 These defeats for organized labor for governorships were coupled with setbacks at the state legislative level that is unprecedented in modern times.

-In Massachusetts, Republican Charlie Baker won the governorship over Democratic nominee and State Attorney General Martha [Click HERE for the rest of the story]
+In Massachusetts, Republican Charlie Baker won the governorship over Democratic nominee and State Attorney General Martha Coakley.
+[Click HERE for the rest of the story]